XiGou/Obsidain-Digital-Garden/DigitalGarden/Knowledges/Software-Usage/Knowledge Management Software.md

 ```

 But actually, you cannot store your data on the server, the self-host version is just a web-based desktop App,  I think it is useless.

+## Anytype

+No web version, awful user experience, Non-Standard data format.
+But the team is from Swiden, They have an ambitious goal.